dps923/winter2020/notes/graphics-touch-intro.md

 Also, skim the document [View and Window Architecture](https://developer.apple.com/library/ios/documentation/WindowsViews/Conceptual/ViewPG_iPhoneOS/WindowsandViews/WindowsandViews.html).
 It's a few years old, but is still good content.

-Finally, the [UIView reference documentation](https://developer.apple.com/library/archive/documentation/WindowsViews/Conceptual/ViewPG_iPhoneOS/WindowsandViews/WindowsandViews.html) is a full treatment of what you should eventually know.
+Finally, the [UIView reference documentation](https://developer.apple.com/documentation/uikit/uiview) is a full treatment of what you should eventually know.

 A view has a property named [subviews](https://developer.apple.com/documentation/uikit/uiview/1622614-subviews).
 It holds a collection of views.
 (Remember the "layers" discussion from above.)

-You can use the ‘tag’ property to identify a view with an integer.
-The view has a method ‘viewWithTag()’ that enables you to get a reference to a subview using its integer identifier.
+You can use the "tag" property to identify a view with an integer.
+The view has a method "viewWithTag()" that enables you to get a reference to a subview using its integer identifier.

 There are a number of UIView methods that enable you to modify the view hierarchy (i.e. the layers), including:
 * bringSubviewToFront(_:)